collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * You can go back to the browser and click merge

 After you run the code locally, if you decide a change needs to be made, there are a few options
+* As the contributor to make a change to the pull request
+* Push additional commits yourself to the pull request branch

 <!--
-can merge in browser without running locally
-Need to run locally, but don't need to make a change- go back to browser and merge
+What is a commit?

-* you update the pull request branch locally (add, commit, create a message), merge the branch locally via command with the branch it is intended to change, and push to GitHub
+* you update the pull request branch locally (add, commit, create a message), merge the pull request branch locally via command with the branch it is intended to change, and push to live branch on GitHub

-* Fetch pull request branch locally and checkout the branch
+* Fetch pull request branch locally and checkout the branch fetch the pull request branch to your computer to run the code so that you can evaluate the proposed change.

-* Add, commit, create a message, merge pull request via command line and push to live branch
-* Push follow-on commits to organizational pull request
-* Push follow-on commits to forked repo pull request via HTTP/HTTPS or SSH
-* Close pull request via browser

-* Ask contributor to make a change to pull request
-* Edit, merge with branch, and push to live branch to GitHub
+* Edit, merge with branch
-* Push an additional commit to pull request from fork
-* Pull request locally and push an additional commit to pull request from organizational branch

-Need to run locally, need to make a change:
-* ask PR author to make change (person's commits automatically go to PR)
-* you make change and push to PR https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork
+https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork
 * you make change, merge with intended branch and push to origin (follow instructions, live branch/deployed?)